diddyjax19/Quizzers/README.md

 - Known Bugs

-  - Had issue making the number of the questions tally,wanted to use a shuffle system to huffle questions,this way you dont get bored of the same question over and over.
+  - i noticed that when the questions load,they tend to be scrambled,due to the api i added to my code.
+  - when deploying they was a serious lag during deployment.

 ## Deployment